hwayne/learntla-v2/docs/core/concurrency.rst

   :diff: reader_writer/2/reader_writer.tla
   :name: rw_3
   :ss: rw_2

+This passes.

+.. digraph:: rw_good
-pty queue is a noop, so the spec passes.
+  :caption: Now reading an empty queue is a noop, so the spec passes.

   Init[label="<<>>"];